-33. Monitor, Report and Review the Strategy
+30. Monitor, Report and Review the Strategy

-It is recommended that the Strategy and associated Delivery Program be monitored through the regular Implementation Panel Meetings.
-An annual report will be provided to Council on the progress and these documents will be reviewed more comprehensively every five years.
+It is recommended that the Strategy and associated Delivery Program be monitored through the quarterly Implementation Panel Meetings.
+An annual report will be provided to Council on the progress that these documents will be reviewed more comprehensively every five years.

-This process will provide transparent information to the community about implementation progress and ensure the Plan is updated regularly.
-The monitoring, reporting and review cycle is summarised by (FIGURE 21).
+This process will provide transparent information to the community about implementation progress and ensure everyone benefits by keeping the plan up to date.
+The monitoring, reporting and review cycle is summarised by (FIGURE 20).

-FIGURE 21 - Monitoring, Reporting and Review Cycle
+FIGURE 20 - Monitoring, Reporting and Review Cycle